AztecProtocol/aztec-packages/docs/docs/developers/contracts/syntax/storage/public_state.md

 Say that we wish to add `admin` public state variable into our storage struct.
 In the struct we can define it as:

+#include_code storage-leader-declaration /yarn-project/noir-contracts/contracts/docs_example_contract/src/main.nr rust

+And then when initializing it in the `Storage::init` function we can do:

-#include_code storage_admin /yarn-project/noir-contracts/contracts/token_contract/src/main.nr rust
+#include_code storage-leader-init /yarn-project/noir-contracts/contracts/docs_example_contract/src/main.nr rust

-We have specified that we are storing a `Field`.
+We have specified that we are storing a `Field` that should be placed in storage slot `1`.
 This is just a single value, and is similar to the following in solidity:

 ```solidity
 address internal admin;